ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/slam.md

 **NOTE**: Support for various SLAM methods
 - TurtleBot3 supports Gmapping, Cartographer, Hector, and Karto among various SLAM methods.
 You can do this by changing the `slam_methods:=xxxxx` option.
 - The `slam_methods` options include `gmapping`, `cartographer`, `hector`, `karto`, `frontier_exploration`, and you can choose one of them.
+- For Windows 10, Google Cartographer has been enabled.
+OpenKarto is coming soon.
 - For example, to use Karto, you can use the following:
 - $ roslaunch turtlebot3_slam turtlebot3_slam.launch slam_methods:=karto
 {% endcapture %}